 Teachers in early childhood settings, such as daycares, preschools, kindergarten classes and more often overlook bullying for a few reasons.
-They may think that young children are too innocent to deliberately harm on another, or they may dismiss bullying behavior, chalking it up to “kids just being kids.”
+They may think that young children are too innocent to deliberately harm another, or they may dismiss bullying behavior, chalking it up to “kids just being kids.”

 Children as young as 3 years old are capable of participating in bullying, and early childhood educators and assistants who are prepared to address bullying can effectively create safe and harmonious learning environments.